catalyst-cooperative/pudl/docs/README.rst

     $ datapkg_to_sqlite --pkg_bundle_name pudl_example
     $ jupyter-lab --notebook-dir=pudl_work/notebooks

-**NOTE: (2019-09-03)** We deprecated the PostgreSQL PUDL database to move to Frictionless Data Packages that feed into SQLite.
-The last version of the guide to setting up the PostgreSQL database can be found in `this commit <https://github.com/catalyst-cooperative/pudl/blob/a8173bd78857d4a09ddf685b19fea0a83f2e5007/docs/getting_started.md#4-install-and-configure-postgresql>`__.

 This will install the PUDL Python package and its dependencies within a `conda` environment named ``pudl``, create some local directories inside a directory